 Grasslands Management students are required to take and pass 12 credits in Grasslands Studies Management courses.
-Students will work with their advisor to develop the most beneficial plan of study for them.
+Students will work with their adviser to develop the most beneficial plan of study for them.
 Coursework from other institutions may be transferred toward the certificate on a case-by-case basis with approval of the student's adviser.
-The advisor at the University of Nebraska-Lincoln is Dr. Walt Schacht, firstname.lastname@example.org.
+The adviser at the University of Nebraska-Lincoln is Dr. John Guretzky, firstname.lastname@example.org.

 The universities in the AG*IDEA Consortium, which offers this Grasslands Management certificate, are SDSU - South Dakota State University; KSU - Kansas State University; Oklahoma State - Stillwater; NDSU - North Dakota State University; and UNL - University of Nebraska - Lincoln.

 AGRO 847 Grassland Fire Ecology